-The four Manufacturing Technology qualifications (particularly those at Certificate III and IV level and able to be offered as cadetships) are an important pathway to support greater occupational mobility within the manufacturing sector (and related industries) and for workers from outside the manufacturing sector wanting to move into new technologically focussed jobs within the industry.
+The four Manufacturing Technology qualifications (particularly those at Certificate III and IV level and able to be offered as cadetships) are an important pathway to support greater occupational mobility within the manufacturing sector (and related industries) and for workers from outside the manufacturing sector wanting to move into new technologically focused jobs within the industry.
 Updating these qualifications should be a matter of priority to support improved mobility.

-In relation to the units available across the 13 Training Packages considered here - despite the number available the analysis showed little overlap.
-The largest number of units were those focussed on digital analytic/digital diagnostic skills ie the skills to input, analyse and interpret data from machines and to use that information in a job role.
-Given the different machines learners are required to work with (eg in the aviation industry) it was not considered that the units as written were duplicative.
+In relation to the units available across the 10 Training Packages considered here - despite the number available the analysis showed little overlap.
+The largest number of units were those focused on digital analytic/digital diagnostic skills ie the skills to input, analyse and interpret data from machines and to use that information in a job role.
+While the project was clearly understood to be one focused on cross sector opportunities to align units and reduce any duplication, given the different machines learners are required to work with (eg in the aviation industry) it was not considered that the units as written were duplicative.
+No feedback was received during the consultations which indicated that units were duplicative or could be more broadly applied.